The Xometry app works best with JavaScript enabled!

 • Hn = Material’s height during testing

 This test is typically used to compare different materials’ resistance to permanent deformation.
 The material is compressed under a specific force (usually 1.8 kN) for a set amount of time.
 After the compression, it’s given 30 minutes to recover.
-The recovered thickness is measured, and the compression set is calculated using the above formula.
+The recovered thickness is measured, and the compression set is calculated using the formula below.

 Example